Lossless Compression with Probabilistic Circuits: Scaling Up Learning and Inference of PCs

 Recent advances in scaling up learning and inference of PCs largely rely on the regularity of the PC architectures they used \citep{peharz2020einsum,peharz2020random} --- the layout of the PCs can be easily \emph{vectorized}, allowing them to use well-developed deep learning packages such as PyTorch \citep{paszke2019pytorch}.
 However, due to the irregular structure of learned CLTs, HCLTs cannot be easily vectorized.
 To overcome this problem, we implemented customized GPU kernels for parameter learning and marginal query computation (\ie \cref{alg:compute-marginals}) based on Juice.jl \citep{dang2021juice}, an open-source Julia package.
 The kernels automatically segment PC units into layers such that the computation in every layer can be fully parallelized.
 As a result, we can train PCs with millions of parameters in less than an hour and en- or decode samples very efficiently.
 Implementation details can be found in \cref{sec:impl-details}.

 \paragraph{Related work} Finding good PC architectures has been a central topic in the literature \citep{choiprobabilistic}.
 A recent trend for learning smooth and (structured-)decomposable PCs is to construct large models with pre-defined architecture, which is mainly determined by the variable ordering strategies.
 For example, RAT-SPNs \citep{peharz2020random} and EiNets \citep{peharz2020einsum} use random variable orders, \citet{gens2013learning} proposes an effective variable ordering for image data, and other works propose data-dependent orderings based on certain information criterion \citep{rooshenas2014learning} or clustering algorithms \citep{gens2013learning}.
 Alternatively, researchers have focused on methods that iteratively grow PC structures to better fit the data \citep{dang2020strudel,liang2017learning}.
-However, this approach has only been successfully applied to PCs that are also deterministic, which are generally less expressive than their non-deterministic counterparts \citep{choi2017relaxing}.